Skip to main content

 Master-production-schedule-example1

-Master Production Schedule and Safety Stock
+Master Production Schedule and safety stock

-Unless you have absolutely perfected the Just-in-Time manufacturing model, you would always want to keep a certain amount of units for backup in case there is an unforeseeable spike in demand.
+Unless you have absolutely perfected the just-in-time manufacturing model, you would always want to keep a certain amount of units for backup in case there is an unforeseeable spike in demand.
 That is why we can complement the master production schedule with:

 5. Safety stock.
 How many units do you want to keep in inventory in case there are spikes in demand?

-In the master production schedule, safety stock will be expressed as part of the period’s ending inventory that will be transferred to the next period as beginning inventory.
+In the master production schedule, safety stock will be expressed as part of the period’s ending inventory that will be transferred to the next time period as beginning inventory.

 Example cont.

-Now, continuing with the previous example let’s say that you always want to keep 40 chairs as safety stock.
+Now, continuing with the previous example imagine that you always want to keep 40 chairs as safety stock.
 Therefore, 160 chairs will not be enough to meet demand and replenish your safety stock during the first period.
 This means that you will need to produce 200 chairs altogether to satisfy your customers and maintain the required buffer.

 Master-production-schedule-example2